 The use of Facebook and Twitter as a way of communicating is a popular approach for many healthcare services.
 However the value of these tools seems to lie more in their networking functions.
 Social media is interactive and user-driven, meaning it has the potential to provide real-time peer to peer support and discussion around tobacco use.

-The NBPU have produced a Key facts about social media factsheet and infographic that provides key information for TIS workers about using social media to communicate messages about smoking.
+The NBPU TIS have produced a Key facts about social media factsheet and infographic that provide key information for TIS workers about using social media to communicate messages about smoking.

 Menzies School of Health Research has produced a tips and tricks resource for people working in health promotion and tobacco control, Social media in health promotion and tobacco control: tips and tricks.
 An accompanying PowerPoint presentation, Can Facebook help Aboriginal and Torres Strait Islander people to quit smoking? is also available.

 This presentation from A/Prof Penney Upton discusses the monitoring and reporting of social media activities, including:

 Please note: The presentation will start playing automatically when opened.

 Mass media and social marketing campaigns aim to reduce the number of people who smoke by changing attitudes, beliefs and intentions surrounding tobacco use.
 Mass media campaigns take a traditional marketing approach to this aim, treating the desire to be smoke-free as a product to be sold.
 In contrast, social marketing uses knowledge of specific community barriers to develop more targeted marketing approaches.

 Both approaches use education about the negative consequences of smoking and the benefits of not smoking for two purposes:

 It is thought these campaigns help to prevent smoking by changing people’s expectations toward smoking, so that tobacco use is no longer accepted as the ‘usual, cool or necessary thing to do.’